 Creating Your Content

-Now that all of that is behind us, we can get to what I originally started out to just as a training document for our SEO Agency – One Click SEO. — NOTE the internal link to our homepage for SEO Agency and the external link to super high-quality Google My Business.
+Now that all of that is behind us, we can get to what I originally started out to just as a training document for our SEO Agency – One Click SEO. — NOTE the internal link to our homepage for SEO Agency and the external link to super high-quality Google Business Profile.

 Creating backlinks to your new “short URL” provided by Google is a cutting tip for local SEO. <–look, there is another one :-)

 One strategy in creating better content is using older, underperforming blog posts and combining them into a massive, well written Evergreen Blog.
 Although this is easier than writing a new 7,000 word blog post from scratch, it still requires some work.
 We will look at three ways to use multiple older blog posts to combine to Evergreen Content.
 The employees of One Click SEO should use the SEMrush process as we pay for tools that are easier.
 The Google Search Console process for finding underperforming content is a little clunkier but is absolutely FREE and anyone reading this article should have access to it – because I am a team player :-)